chakreshsahu/EsriIndiaFutureMobility/README.md

 3. After successful completion of analysis user is redirected to analysis tab which shows the result of site analysis.

-4. Based on average score of site suitability site is rated as follows:
+4. Based on average score of site suitability, site is rated as follows:

 <img src="https://github.com/chakreshsahu/EsriIndiaFutureMobility/raw/master/SmartCharge/screenshot/Score_range.PNG" alt="score range" style="max-width: 50%;">